DATAI/O 22 PROM Programmer resources page

 Dévisser seulement les autres de dessous.

 Puis finalement la vis du milieu et vissées par le dessus.
-Celle ci dois s'enlever.
+Celle ci dois

 ensuite ouvrir la valise en prenant soin aux nappes et cables;